Meauma13/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15. Script 100-change_owner_and_group changes member and group ownership

 16. Script 101-symbolic_link_permissions changes owner and group rights for a symbolic link

+17. Script 102-if_only changes file ownership based on a condition